devomil/PineHillManager/replit.md

 # Pine Hill Farm Employee Management System

 ## Overview
 The Pine Hill Farm Employee Management System is a comprehensive platform designed to streamline operations for employees, managers, and administrators.
-Built with React (Vite), Express.js, and PostgreSQL, its core purpose is to provide role-based access for time tracking, scheduling, communication, support ticket management, and robust accounting.
-The system aims to integrate essential business tools like QuickBooks, Clover POS, HSA providers, and Thrive inventory to offer an all-in-one solution for farm management, enhancing efficiency and oversight across all departments.
+Its core purpose is to provide role-based access for time tracking, scheduling, communication, support ticket management, and robust accounting.
+The system aims to integrate essential business tools to offer an all-in-one solution for farm management, enhancing efficiency and oversight across all departments.

 ## User Preferences
 Preferred communication style: Simple, everyday language.